SaulVas/ICS2000-Source-Code/Documentation/Report.md

 Our project successfully demonstrated the use of autonomous drone systems for area surveillance and monitoring, focusing on search and rescue missions.
 By leveraging three DJI Mini 3 drones, we implemented advanced AI techniques for pathfinding, route optimization, and object detection to locate stationary vehicles in large areas.
 The integration of genetic algorithms and k-means clustering ensured efficient coverage and minimized the overall surveying time.

 This project shows a proof of concept for drone-based surveillance and monitoring.
-Future expansions could include extending the object detection capabilities to identify and track moving objects using algorithms like Deep SORT and other tracking techniques, enhancing the system's ability to follow and monitor dynamic targets, improving its applicability in real-time scenarios.
+Future expansions could include extending the object detection capabilities to identify and track moving objects using algorithms like Deep SORT and other tracking techniques, enhancing the system's ability to follow and monitor dynamic targets and improving its applicability in real-time scenarios.
 The project can also be expanded by setting up a realtime interface using the mobile SDK if DJI mini 3 are the drone of choice, or alternatively changing drones and using the simpler Windows SDK.
 Finally, the last improvement we suggest is to train the object detection model to detect more than just cars from aerial images.